jadianes/olssen/README.md

     curl --data-binary @query.mgf http://127.0.0.1:5000/search

-Where the file `query.gf` contains the list of peaks.
+Where the file `query.mgf` contains the list of peaks to search for.

 ## Other tools